beaconsproject/movement_explorer/docs/datasets.md

 ## Datasets

-The Movement Explorer apps requires two input files: one containing animal movement data and the other identifying seasonal and migration periods.
+The Movement Explorer app requires three input files: one containing animal movement data, the second identifying seasonal and migration periods, and the third disturbances and conservation areas.
+All required attribute and layer names are highlighted in bold letters.

 ### Input 1: Animal movement data